jonathann000/advanced_ml_assignment/Competition.md

 ##  Submission
 Include a report, around 0.5 page describing what you have done with your agent.
-Include an agent named competitionagent.py (make sure this runs with default run_experiment.py and withouth depending on any extra files)
+Include an agent named competitionagent.py (make sure this runs with default run_experiment.py and without depending on any extra files or arguments).